jjangsangy/TemperatureChart/docs/memory-bank/activeContext.md

 - **Responsive Chart Height**: Implemented responsive height for the temperature chart using Tailwind CSS classes (`h-[300px] sm:h-[400px] md:h-[500px] lg:h-[600px]`) in `src/components/temperature-chart.tsx`.
 - **Bug Fix (Date Not Updating)**: Corrected the `useEffect` hook in `src/components/temperature-chart.tsx` to use the `selectedDate` prop for displaying the current day in the chart title, ensuring the chart's date updates correctly with user selection.
 Also, updated `src/app/page.tsx` to include `date` in the `handleFetchWeather` `useCallback` dependency array to ensure data refetches on date change.
 - **Y-Axis Scale Enhancement**: Began refactoring the Y-axis scale calculation in `src/components/temperature-chart.tsx`.
 The new implementation calculates both the maximum and minimum "feels like" temperature (`apparent_temperature`) to create a more dynamic and user-friendly scale, instead of a fixed scale starting from 0.
+- **Smoother Loading Transitions**: Implemented a smoother loading experience by replacing the simple loading spinner with a more structured loading card and a `MetadataSkeleton` component in `src/app/page.tsx`.

 ## 3. Next Steps